codebysd/idea-plugin-shadowserve/README.md

 ### Use case

 This plugin makes it easier to edit and debug web resources from a web server, inside the IDE, while being able to preview the results in a browser.
-It is easy and quick to overlay some local web files over a production server and preview how the changes would look, as rest of the calls are forwarded production server.
+It is easy and quick to overlay some local web files over a deployed server and preview how the changes would look when deployed, as rest of the calls are forwarded to same web server.

 It does so by runs a local server that overlays (shadow) local files over some (or all) files coming from a source web server.